 Valentine’s Day creates a lot of excitement for students, and of course, there are plenty of teachable moments around the day.
-You might cover the history of the holiday, some V-Day–themed math, or a fun, heart-shaped art project.
+You might cover the history of the holiday, do some Valentine’s Day–themed math, or work on a fun, heart-shaped art project.
 The opportunities are endless.
 But Valentine’s Day is also a great time to talk with your kids about compassion and caring.

 Greater Good SEL Resources: UC Berkeley’s Greater Good Science Center offers a ton of great resources for teachers.
-Their education section features valuable content on the latest trends in and science on SEL.
-One you might want to share -- "Six Habits of Highly Empathic People" -- is a great primer for anyone interested in empathetic thinking.
+The education section features valuable content on the latest trends in and science on SEL.
+You might want to share “Six Habits of Highly Empathic People,” a great primer for anyone interested in empathetic thinking.
 Teachers will also find links to plenty of useful tools in the center’s resources bank.

-Common Sense Media Digital Literacy and Citizenship Curriculum: Empathy and digital citizenship go hand-in-hand -- and that’s one reason I included this resource from Common Sense Media.
-The curriculum on cyberbullying, with different lessons for every grade level, focuses on digital empathy.
-(Just click the purple cyberbullying icon for selected lessons.)
-Another great resource from Common Sense: "4 Games That Encourage Empathy.”
+Common Sense Media Digital Literacy and Citizenship Curriculum: Empathy and digital citizenship go hand-in-hand.
+The curriculum on cyberbullying, with lessons for every grade level, focuses on digital empathy.
+Just click the purple cyberbullying icon for selected lessons.
+Another great resource from Common Sense Media: “4 Games That Encourage Empathy.”

 Lesson Plans for Teaching Kindness, Compassion, and Empathy: Looking for ways to bring kindness into your classroom?
 This collection from the Random Acts of Kindness Foundation is a great place to start.
-The lessons -- which are free when you register a free account -- provide ideas and strategies for helping students in every grade practice kindness, caring, and compassion at school.
-Plus, there's also plenty of useful information in RAK's additional classroom materials.
+The lessons—which are free when you register for a free account—provide ideas and strategies for helping students in every grade practice kindness, caring, and compassion at school.

 Additional SEL Resources from Edutopia